Offices in Hayward, Castro Valley, Concord, & San Jose

 - BOTH EYES ADJUSTED FOR DISTANCE VISION.
 The power of the intraocular lens for both eyes is adjusted for distance vision.
 Patients will need glasses for reading and for intermediate tasks such as the computer, dashboard, cell phone, and wristwatch, and other near and intermediate tasks.
 Because of how each eye heals, even those patients whose eyes are adjusted for distance vision may still need distance glasses for functions such as driving, T.V., movies, and golf.

 - ONE EYE ADJUSTED FOR DISTANCE AND THE OTHER EYE ADJUSTED FOR NEAR (MONOVISION, BLENDED VISION).
-By using different implant powers for each eye, we can adjust the vision in one eye for the distance and in the other eye for near tasks such as reading or computer.
+By using different implant powers for each eye, we can adjust the vision in one eye for distance and in the other eye for near tasks such as reading or using a computer.
 Some people currently achieve this with contact lenses.
 Even with this option, patients may still need glasses for distance vision, (especially night driving), and possibly for near.
-Most, but not all, patients can get used to having one eye adjusted for the distance and the other eye adjusted for near.
+Most, but not all, patients can get used to having one eye adjusted for distance and the other eye adjusted for near.
 If you have high astigmatism, we can also use the toric lens to achieve monovision.

 - MULTIFOCAL IMPLANTS.
 Since 2003, we have been using multifocal implant lenses.
 This is the latest in implant technology.
 With this option, each eye receives a multifocal lens.
 The goal is that when looking at a distant object, patients can see well in the distance with both eyes.
 Also, patients can see well with both eyes when viewing intermediate targets such as the dashboard, a cell phone, a computer, or a wristwatch.
 Often, near targets such as menus and the newspaper can also be seen more clearly than with the standard lens implant.
 However, for small print, reading glasses will be necessary.
 Although most patients with these implants are glasses-free most of the time, it is important to realize that these lenses are not perfect.
 Occasionally distance and/or near glasses are required.
 This is the best option for patients who wish to have as “natural” vision as possible.
 Although we strive for glasses-free vision, these lenses and the healing of the human eye are never perfect and occasionally the use of glasses or corrective laser surgery may be necessary.
 More light maybe required while reading and some patients may see glare, halos, or starbursts while driving at night.

-- Patients who have had prior LASIK, PRK, or RK will require additional pre-operative testing, measurements, and computer programs to determine the power of any lens implanted at the time of cataract surgery and also the use of the intra-operative ORA test to help refine our implant measurements which helps us to better achieve our visual target more accurately.
-Accordingly, there is an additional charge of $750 per eye for these additional measurements.
+PRIOR CORRECTIVE SURGERY.
+Patients who have had prior LASIK, PRK, or RK will require additional pre-operative testing, measurements, and computer programs to determine the power of any lens implanted at the time of cataract surgery and also the use of the intra-operative ORA test to help refine our implant measurements which helps us to better achieve our visual target more accurately.
+Accordingly, there is an additional charge per eye for these additional measurements.
 This charge is included in the cost of a multifocal or toric implant.
 The cost of a LASIK or PRK touch-up if deemed to be safe and effective by Dr. Mandel is also included in this price.

 We hope that this brief summary will help you to make a decision as to which implant you desire.
 As always, never hesitate to ask any of the physicians or staff any question at any time.
 We are committed to ensuring that you have the best possible outcome from your cataract surgery.